So where are you currently based?

 I’d say so.

-With respect to people who want to travel to the Bahamas-what part of the islands are you from?
+With respect to people who want to travel to The Bahamas-what part of the islands are you from?

-I’m from the Grand Bahama Island.
+I’m from Freeport, Grand Bahama Island.

 What about for active lifestyle activities like yoga or cycling?

-Yeah, there are cycling things to do.
-You have a motorized cycling tour and if you want to
+Yeah, there are cycling activities on Grand Bahama!
+We have a motorized cycling tour and if you want to

 What’s the story behind The Champagne Series you Co-Founded?